Gluten free donuts recipe made with buckwheat flour with a hint of cinnamon it as so much healthier than their fried counterpart and delicious too.

 - Once cooked remove pan from oven, and set aside for 5 minutes to cool, and then move to wire rack.

-- Roll donuts in cinnamon sugar whilst warm and store on wire rack
+- Roll donuts in cinnamon sugar (or use a zip lock bag and add the sugar and cinnamon, seal and shake a donut at a time)whilst warm and store on wire rack

 Use whisk or immersion blender to blend the batter